 "Tell me about your idea."

 Accept whatever the user provides.
-This could be:
+Do NOT immediately ask structured questions.

-After reading the user's initial description:
+After reading the user's description:

 The required fields you need to capture (in whatever order makes sense):